Article

 11. Lower Business Costs

 Increased employee engagement and communications may seem like obvious intranet success factors once the software has been introduced.
-It may be less obvious that the increase in productivity usually happens along with a reduction in business costs.
+It may be less obvious that the increase in productivity usually happens along with a reduction in business costs through effective usage tracking and analytics.

 A digital workplace can save money in several ways, such as spending less money on paper and printing costs and with less time spent finding information or onboarding new employees.
 If a company is employing remote workers, they don’t need to take up physical space, saving on real estate costs.
-Employees can collaborate digitally, which can mean lower business travel expenses.
-They can also submit HR, expense and other forms electronically, which is more efficient.
+Employees can collaborate digitally through apps and the intranet software, which can mean lower business travel expenses.
+They can also submit HR, expense, and other forms electronically, which is more efficient and reduces administrative costs.

 To determine whether business costs are lower, consider measuring: